dfinity/portal/docs/tutorials/deploy_sample_app.md

 4. Create a "cycles wallet" from which you can transfer cycles to any other dapps you want to power
 5. Deploy a dapp on-chain

-This simple `Hello` dapp is composed of two [canister smart contracts](https://wiki.internetcomputer.org/wiki/Canister_smart_contract): `hello_backend` for the backend and `hello_frontend` for the frontend.
 The dapp accepts a text argument as input and returns a greeting.
 This dapp can be called from the command-line terminal or from a browser.

 For example, if you call the `greet` method of the `hello_backend` smart contract canister with the text argument `Everyone` on the command-line, the dapp will return `Hello, Everyone!`: